Azure/azure-sdk-for-python/sdk/healthinsights/azure-healthinsights-radiologyinsights/README.md

 #### Get the API Key

-Another wway to authenticate is using the API Key:
+Another way to authenticate is using the API Key:

 You can also get the **API Key** from the Health Insights service resource in the Azure Portal.
 Alternatively, you can use **Azure CLI** snippet below to get the API key of your resource.